fukunagatsu/RIblast/README.md

 ##Output file format
 RIblast outputs detected interactions as follows.
 An interaction is expressed in four lines, and blank line is inserted between each interaction.
-The first, second, third and fourth line of an interaction describes name of query RNA, name of target RNA, interaction energy of the interaction, and interacted positions, respectively.
+The first, second, third and fourth line of an interaction describes name of query RNA, name of target RNA, interaction energy of the interaction, and interacted positions ([position in query],[position in target]), respectively.

 Example
 Query:qrna